mudspringhiker/openstreetmap_datawrangling/ReadMe.md

         (u'Maxwell', 1),
         (u'Smithville', 1)]

-Looking at the postcodes, there were three "None" values.
+However, looking at the postcodes, there were three "None" values.

     postcode = cur.execute("""SELECT tags.value, COUNT(*) as count
                           FROM (SELECT * FROM nodes_tags